cheesespy21/shoplately-api-doc/source/includes/_customer_service.md

 --------- | ------- | -----------
 page | 1 | Page number
 limit | 25 | The number of products to be retrieved

+### Returns
+This endpoint returns an array of Thread objects.

 ## Create Thread